serverless/blog/posts/2017-10-11-serverlessconf-recap-day-two.md

 <img width="600" src="https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/slsconf+2017+recap/infra-as-code.jpg">
 We need to cultivate a culture of focus on Insight, Resource Management and Operations.
 If you can't answer questiosn about your deployed resources in less than 3 seconds, it's a problem.
 If you don't have resource management automated, it might as well not exist.

 The Cloud has made our infrastructure standardized, but needs aren't uniform; in that case, customize your tools.
+It's easier now than it's ever been.

 ## Different Serverless Patterns & Arch.
 At Expedia<br>
 by [Kuldeep Chowhan](https://twitter.com/this_is_kuldeep)